Our top pick for

 TTM: trailing 12 months

-There are currently 993,606 Sun Communities shares held short by investors – that's known as Sun Communities's "short interest".
-This figure is 23.9% down from 1.3 million last month.
+There are currently 5.4 million Sun Communities shares held short by investors – that's known as Sun Communities's "short interest".
+This figure is 367.1% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Sun Communities shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Sun Communities.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Sun Communities.

 Find out more about how you can short Sun Communities stock.